splunk/genesys_cloud_ta/CONTRIBUTING.md

 $~ cd genesys_cloud_ta
 $~ make run-functional-tests
 ```

+:point_right: For debugging purposes, you can enable logging to stdout by adding `-o log_cli=true` to the pytest command executed in `run-functional-tests`

 ## Documentation
 Documentation made with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) and served by a CI/CD workflow.